bluemediaapp/specification/recommendations/multipliers.md

 ## Guidelines violation penalty

 If the video has been voted out by the community, the video will be forced to private.
+If the community are unsure, the video will be given a -0.7 penalty and be sent to the supreme community moderators
 A community notice will be applied to the creator profile, and a high priority notification will be sent

 ## NSFW content penalty